matheusldnascimento/machine-learning-geothermal-potential-portugal/README.md

   - A concise presentation summarizing the methodology, results, and key findings.

 - **Thesis PDF:**
   - The complete Master's thesis providing in-depth details of the study.
+[Read Thesis](https://run.unl.pt/handle/10362/134617)

 ## Purpose